Feasibility Study

 Paid Feasibility Study (Go/No-Go)

-You’ll get realistic options, timeline, major cost drivers, and a next-step roadmap.
+You will get realistic options, timeline, major cost drivers, early red flags, and a next-step roadmap.

 Free Checklist: What It Covers

-Use this to sanity-check a specific site before you spend money on consultants.
+Use this to gather the facts that make a first development conversation useful before you spend money on consultants.

 - A step-by-step site screen you can run in under 30 minutes